 Your doctor puts the needle into one of your lymph nodes to remove fluid and cells, which get examined later by other doctors.
 You may get local anesthesia -- medicine that keeps you from feeling pain in the area where the procedure gets done.

 You will usually be able to go home the same day.
 If the doctor doesn't get enough of a sample to make a diagnosis, you may have to get other types of biopsies.

 Core needle biopsy.
 It's the same basic procedure as the fine needle aspiration, but your doctor uses a larger needle with a larger hollow center.
-With this needle, he's able to take out a small block of tissue, which gives more information than you can get from fluid and cells.
+With this needle, they're able to take out a small block of tissue, which gives more information than you can get from fluid and cells.
 You usually get local anesthesia.

 With both types of needle biopsies, the doctor may have to put the needle in you more than once to get enough of a sample to work with.
 Even then, the whole procedure should only take about 15 to 30 minutes.

 Open biopsy.
 This is a little bit more like surgery.
 Your doctor cuts into your skin to remove all or part of a lymph node.

 You usually get local anesthesia, but sometimes your doctor may suggest you get general anesthesia.
 You'll probably need stitches to close up the wound, but most people don't have a scar.